 In contrast to the remarkable empirical success of MARL methods, developing theoretical understandings of MARL techniques are very much under-explored in the literature.
-Although many early works have been conducted on understanding the convergence property and the finite-sample bound of single-agent RL algorithms \citep{bertsekas1996neuro}, extending those results into multi-agent, even many-agent, settings seem to be non-trivial.
-Furthermore, it has become a common practice nowadays to use DNNs to represent value functions in RL and multi-agent RL.
-In fact, many recent remarkable successes of multi-agent RL benefit from the success of deep learning techniques \citep{vinyals2019alphastargrandmaster,openai-hide-and-seek,pachocki2018openai}.
+Although many early works have been conducted on understanding the convergence property and the finite-sample bound of single-agent RL algorithms \cite{bertsekas1996neuro}, extending those results into multiagent, even many-agent, settings seem to be non-trivial.
+Furthermore, it has become a common practice nowadays to use DNNs to represent value functions in RL and multiagent RL.
+In fact, many recent remarkable successes of multiagent RL benefit from the success of deep learning techniques \cite{vinyals2019alphastargrandmaster,openai-hide-and-seek,pachocki2018openai}.
 Therefore, there are pressing needs to develop theories that could explain and offer insights into the effectiveness of deep MARL methods.
-Overall, I believe there is an approximate ten-year gap between the theoretical developments of single-agent RL and multi-agent RL algorithms.
-Learning the lessons from single-agent RL theories and extending them into multi-agent settings, especially understanding the incurred difficulty due to involving multiple agents, and then generalising the theoretical results to include DNNs could probably act as a practical road map in developing MARL theories.
-Along this thread, I recommend the work of \cite{zhang2019multi} for a comprehensive summary of existing MARL algorithms that come with theoretical convergence guarantee.
+Overall, we believe there is an approximate ten-year gap between the theoretical developments of single-agent RL and multiagent RL algorithms.
+Learning the lessons from single-agent RL theories and extending them into multiagent settings, especially understanding the incurred difficulty due to involving multiple agents, and then generalising the theoretical results to include DNNs could probably act as a practical road map in developing MARL theories.
+Along this thread, we recommend the work of \cite{zhang2019multi} for a comprehensive summary of existing MARL algorithms that come with theoretical convergence guarantee.

 \paragraph{Safe and Robust MARL.}